melowntech/workshop/tutorials/gpx-viewer.rst

         map: 'https://cdn.melown.com/mario/store/melown2015/map-config/melown/VTS-Tutorial-Map-4/mapConfig.json'
     });

-This function creates map in the HTML DOM element with id 'map-div'.
-The parameter 'map' sets URL path to the map which will be displayed.
-You can create your own map by `Melown Cloud <https://www.melown.com/>`_ or you can host you own map server which is by the way also open source.
+This function creates a map in the HTML DOM element with id 'map-div'.
+The parameter 'map' sets a URL path to the map data to be displayed.
+You can create your own map within the `Melown Cloud <https://www.melown.com/>`_ or you can host you own map server which is also open source by the way.

 .. image:: gpx-viewer-map.jpg